PlasmoHQ/bpp/README.md

       keys: ${{ secrets.BPP_KEYS }}
 ```

-**NOTE**: If you're publishing to the Opera store, you will need to setup chromium for puppeteer before running `bpp`.
-In v3, we will hopefully deprecate puppeteer approach altogether (since it's quite a leaky abstraction), or have an option for bpp to download and setup the browser for you.
+**NOTE**: If you're publishing to the Opera store, you will need to set up Chromium for puppeteer before running `bpp`.
+In v3, we will hopefully deprecate the Puppeteer approach altogether (since it's quite a leaky abstraction), or have an option for BPP to download and set up the browser for you.

 ```yaml
 steps: